davidalber/jupyterhub-aws/README.md

 described above, you may change the following values:
 - `key`: The key in the S3 bucket into which state will be written.
 - `region`: The AWS region of the S3 bucket.

+### VPC

+You may change the name of the VPC in vars.tf by changing the `vpc_name` variable declaration.